nokotan8/manga-tracker/README.md

 Web app for tracking manga reading progress.
 Name TBD.

+This repository contains the frontend.
+The backend can be found [here](https://github.com/nokotan8/manga-tracker-api)

 > [!IMPORTANT]
 > This project is 1. for fun and 2. a work in progress.
 Do not be surprised if something breaks.